 The goal of the policy academy is to look for “baseline data” and use that to create “action steps for pilot initiatives” that could then be expanded upon.

-It’s not clear what kind of clean energy best practices will be examined in Colorado, but a 2018 state government report pointed out that improving energy and water efficiency, ensuring that indoor grow climates are sustainable and incentivizing businesses to adopt clean energy sources would be beneficial to that end.
+It’s not clear what kind of clean energy best practices will be examined in Colorado, but a 2018 state government report pointed out that improving water and energy efficiency, ensuring that indoor grow climates are sustainable and incentivizing businesses to adopt clean energy sources would be beneficial to that end.

 Pew Charitable Trusts, which has researched strategies on how state governments can improve business, will also be involved in the training sessions.